vetienne74/hpcscan/README.md

 * Easy to add new test cases
 * Design centered on a unique class that handles all operations on multi-dimension (1, 2 \& 3D) Cartesian grids
 * Hybrid OpenMP/MPI parallelism
-* Support for CUDA (NVIDIA GPUs), HIP (AMD GPUs)  and other specific features are available depending on compiler/architecture
+* Support scalar and vector CPUs, GPUs and other accelerators (depending on compiler/architecture)
 * All configuration parameters on command line
 * Support single and double precision computation
 * Compilation with standard Makefile